Sara Loren: Career

 Loren acted in the stage performances of Anarkali, Shahyad Issi Ka Naam Mohabbat Hai Sheiftaa, in Karachi and Delhi.
 Loren made her screen debut with the 2010 Pooja Bhatt's Bollywood film Kajraare.
 The following year, she had a cameo appearance in song "Love Mein Ghum" in Reema Khan's Love Mein Ghum.
 She then played the role of seductress Nisha in the 2013 film Murder 3.
 The following year, she made her Lollywood debut in Yasir Nawaz's Anjuman.
 In 2014, she did an item number "Saiyaan" in Syed Faisal Bukhari's Saltanat.
-She then appeared in Shadaab Mirza's Barkhaa, where she played a small town girl turned bar dancer.
+She then appeared in Shadaab Mirza's Barkhaa, where she played a small town girl turned into bar dancer.
 The film ran for 50 days but was commercially declared a disaster.